devAlphaSystem/Alpha-System-Skopos-SDK/README.md

 - Visitors are anonymized via SHA-256 of `siteId + ip + user-agent`.
 - Sessions expire after `sessionTimeoutMs` of inactivity.
 A cached session will renew as long as the SDK can still write to PocketBase.
 - Engagement is tracked when either multiple events exist or a `duration` custom field exceeds 10 seconds.
 This drives the engagement rate surfaced in the dashboard.

+### IP Geolocation
+The SDK uses [Chapybara](https://chapyapi.com/) for IP-based geolocation (country and state/region detection).
+This replaces the previous `geoip-lite` package which consumed over 120MB of RAM per project.

+To enable geolocation:
+1. Get a Chapybara API key from the Chapybara dashboard
+2. Pass the key via `chapybaraApiKey` option during SDK initialization
+3. The key must be set manually in your code or environment variables (dashboard keys are encrypted and cannot be used directly)

+Chapybara offers 50,000 free requests daily.
+IP lookups are cached for 5 minutes to minimize API calls.

+If no API key is provided, country and state will be set to "Unknown".

 ### Error Tracking
 `trackApiEvent` accepts a `type: "jsError"` payload.
 The SDK hashes `errorMessage + stack trace` so repeated crashes are merged.
 Batched errors persist to the `js_errors` collection during `_flushJsErrors()`.